pzweuj/PGKB_analysis/README.md

 # PGKB_analysis
-1 Use the crawler to grab the PGKB data
+1 Use the spider to grab the PGKB data

 2 run Clinical_PGx.py to get Clinical information